 And that is why we build online communities.
-They have the potential to add tremendous value to our members forso many reasons.
-Among other things, they allow people to ask their specific questions, share and learn from each other, and perhaps most importantly, connect with likeminded individuals.
+They have the potential to add tremendous value to our members for so many reasons.
+They also allow people to ask specific questions, share and learn from each other and, perhaps most importantly, connect with likeminded individuals.

 If your members were getting all of this, would their annual renewal even be a question?